alexkasko/openjdk-unofficial-builds/README.md

 All builds use unlimited cryptography by default.

+###JavaScript support

+OpenJDK supports scripting languages through [JSR 223](https://www.jcp.org/en/jsr/detail?id=223) specification.
+But [Mozilla Rhino](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/Rhino) is not a part of OpenJDK and these builds don't bundle out-the-box implementation for "JavaScript" engine for `javax.script`.
+To use JavaScript with these builds please see [this issue](https://github.com/alexkasko/openjdk-unofficial-builds/issues/24#issuecomment-119137729) for details.

 ###Debug symbols

 Debug builds are included as additional downloads for all "zip" and "bundle" downloads.
 They contain debug symbols for native binaries and for java classes.
 See [this issue](https://github.com/alexkasko/openjdk-unofficial-builds/issues/3) for additional info.